Optimizing The Getup - Part 6: Half-Kneeling

 You wind up in the same half-kneeling stance, simply facing a different direction.

-I prefer the pivot for two reasons:
+We prefer the pivot for two reasons:

-- I feel the impact of this move is felt on the way down more so than the way up.
+We feel the impact of this move is felt on the way down more so than the way up.

 During your get-down, your transition from half-kneeling back to a three-point stance should come from the hinging of your hip, rather than “leaning backwards” or “reaching for the floor.”